-Abstract: This article is probing the Sri Lankan Ethnic conflicts and Tamil Diaspora, and the struggle of minority Tamils in Sri Lanka.
-The ethnic war did end in 2009, with Sri Lankan government, dominated by the Sinhalese majority, defeating Tamil Tigers, the Warriors, who represented for ethnic Tamils.
+´his article is probing the Sri Lankan Ethnic conflicts and Tamil Diaspora, and the struggle of minority Tamils in Sri Lanka.
+The ethnic war did end in 2009, with the Sri Lankan government, dominated by the Sinhalese majority, defeating Tamil Tigers, the Warriors, who represented ethnic Tamils.
 Auxiliary, this article is exploring the likelihoods of how the deep rifts created in the last 25 years, and what exactly are the root causes for the rifts are creating the feeling of inequality and oppression; and for a candid democratic system, which encourages autonomy for Tamil dominated regions, which was vouchsafed by the Sri Lankan government.

-Tamil speaking people from India, habitually migrants from Tamil Nadu, voyaged in large numbers, to the island of Sri Lanka, look as if to have taken place between the 7th and 11th centuries.
+Tamil-speaking people from India, habitually migrants from Tamil Nadu, voyaged in large numbers, to the island of Sri Lanka, look as if to have taken place between the 7th and 11th centuries.
 Great Britain ruled Sri Lanka, erstwhile Ceylon, from 1815 to 1948.
 The British accepted Sri Lanka’s independence in 1948.
 The Sinhalese majority proximately began to make laws that discriminated against Tamils, particularly the Indian Tamils brought to Sri Lanka by the British.
-New Sri Lankan government dominated by Sinhalese made Sinhalese the official language, driving Tamils out of the government service.
+The New Sri Lankan government dominated by Sinhalese made Sinhalese the official language, driving Tamils out of the government service.
 The Ceylon Citizenship Act of 1948 effectively barred Indian Tamils from holding citizenship, making stateless people out of some 700,000.
-Frustration and anger over such measures fueled the bloody rioting, which was followed by ethnic civil war.
+Frustration and anger over such measures fueled the bloody rioting, which was followed by the ethnic civil war.

 2.0 The Sri Lankan Civil War and Ethnic Divisions

-The Sri Lankan civil society is an ethno-religious mosaic and within the ethnic groups, there are clear religious divisions as well.
-To a certain extent, ethnicity, religion, language, with regional basis, form a significant cause why the Tamil militancy, under The Liberation Tigers of Tamil Eelam (LTTE), formed in 1975; and the group has vowed to carve out a separate Tamil State in Sri Lanka.
-Other prominent armed groups included the Tamil Eelam Liberation Organization (TELO), the People’s Liberation Organization of Tamil Eelam (PLOT), the Eelam People’s Revolutionary Liberation Front (EPRLF), the Eelam Revolutionary Organization (EROS) and the Eelam National Democratic Liberation Front (ENDLF).
+The Sri Lankan civil society is an ethnoreligious mosaic and within the ethnic groups, there are clear religious divisions as well.
+To a certain extent, ethnicity, religion, language, with regional basis, form a significant cause why the Tamil militancy, under The Liberation Tigers of Tamil Eelam (LTTE), formed in 1975; and the group has vowed to carve out a separate Tamil state in Sri Lanka.
+Other prominent armed groups included the Tamil Eelam Liberation Organization (TELO), the People’s Liberation Organization of Tamil Eelam (PLOT), the Eelam People’s Revolutionary Liberation Front (EPRLF), the Eelam Revolutionary Organization (EROS), and the Eelam National Democratic Liberation Front (ENDLF).

 Post-Independence of Sri Lanka, 1948, the Tamils became the targets of frequent riots that flounced through Sri Lanka.
 Believing that these riots were prompted by the Sinhalese authorities, Tamils began calling for an independent state and for an organization to protect their rights, and the LTTE militancy emerged in this background, and it has a strong geographical facet, which extended to the demand of a separate independent state.
 Of the ethnic and religious groups, Tamil Hindus predominate in the Northern Province and maintain a significant presence in the Eastern Province.
 The Eastern Province is an ethnically mixed area where Tamils, Muslims and with Sinhalese.
-Indian Tamils are the descendants of laborers brought from Southern India by the British in the 19th century to work on tea and coffee estates are concentrated in parts of the Central, Sabaragamuwa and Uwa Provinces.
+Indian Tamils are the descendants of laborers brought from Southern India by the British in the 19th century to work on tea and coffee estates are concentrated in parts of the Central, Sabaragamuwa, and Uwa Provinces.

 The LTTE had two wings, the political and the military, and they were controlled by a Central Governing Committee (CGM) headed by Mr. Vellupiali Prabhakaran who decides all aspects of organizational policy, supposedly in consultation with CGM leaders.
-The other wings of the LTTE were: 1) An elite guerrilla force known as the Charles Anthony Regiment; 2) The Black Tigers unit, which is responsible for conducting suicide attacks;3) The women’s military wing; 4)The naval wing, known as the Sea Tigers; 5) Arms procurement network;6) Research and development wing;7)Secretive Intelligence Group; 8)Leopard Brigade (also known as Chiruthaigal);9)Military Offences Group.
+The other wings of the LTTE were: 1) An elite guerrilla force known as the Charles Anthony Regiment; 2) The Black Tigers Unit, which is responsible for conducting suicide attacks;3) The women’s military wing; 4)The naval wing, known as the Sea Tigers; 5) Arms procurement network;6) Research and development wing;7)Secretive Intelligence Group; 8)Leopard Brigade (also known as Chiruthaigal);9)Military Offences Group.

 Sri Lankan forces have been accused of killing about 40,000 Tamil civilians in the final months of the war, a charge successive governments have denied.
 Several mass graves containing skeletal remains have been found in the past two decades, but only a handful of those buried have ever been formally identified.
 Until recently, even remembering the war dead was considered subversive and annual memorial services by Tamils were trashed by government forces.
 The International Crisis Group (ICG) said in a recent report that the new government’s promised political reforms and accountability for wartime atrocities have failed to materialize.